 From there, the trail drops fast and stays steep to the upper Madre Vieja river valley.
 Work your way along the lush valley floor to your next long climb, a rough Jeep-track ascent to a waiting support vehicle.
 After lunch, finish the descent into town on a stretch of tight, steep trail with switchbacks leading to the road just above Panajachel and the lake.

 Day 6: Lake Atitlán Free Day

-If you'd like to head out on the water, you can rent kayaks, take a swim, or go stand-up paddleboarding.
-There are also plenty of water taxis that will take you around the lake to visit other nearby towns.
-You can browse street art in these villages, shop for handicrafts and textiles, and even take an indigenous cooking class.
+If you'd like to head out on the water, you can rent kayaks, take a swim, or go standup paddleboarding.
+There are also plenty of water taxis that will take you around the lake to visit waterfront towns.
+You can browse street art in these villages, shop for handicrafts and textiles, and even take an Indigenous cooking class.
 Hiking around the volcanoes is another option, as is walking to the many miradors (viewpoints) in the hills on the lakeshore.